 Here are a few ways to optimize your copy for the web:

-Use an “inverted pyramid” style of writing by focusing the most important info and general takeaway at the top of your content, then go into further detail.
+- Use an “inverted pyramid” style of writing.
+Focus the most important info and general takeaway at the top of your content, then go into further detail.

 Address the reader with personal pronouns.

 Using personal pronouns such as “you, I, or we” in your writing creates a more conversational tone.
 This feels warmer, as if your company is speaking directly to the reader.

 Throughout your website, your copy should guide users toward taking a particular action.

 For example, your homepage should encourage prospects to convert into leads by following through on an action, such as clicking on your “contact us” button.
 In blog posts targeted to attract prospects at the awareness stage of the buyer’s journey, CTAs should prompt readers to progress to the consideration stage by offering resources relevant to the middle of the funnel.